Ever heard of ‘Glow Trees’? Ghost Mushroom Lane is a is a REAL place!

 About 2 kms of trails along Ghost Mushroom Lane include names such as Ghostly Gully, Fungi Hunters Alley, Fairytale Hollows, and Neon Forrest.
 The trail is highlighted and easy to self follow.
 Should your little darlings start to act up – just remind them the place after all is called “Ghost” Mushroom Lane for a very good reason, and if that doesn’t tame them, threaten to take their torch, a sure way to quickly quieter them down!

-A range of casual and closed group tours are available to book throughout the Ghost Mushroom season (May and June annually).
+A range of guided group tours are available to book throughout the Ghost Mushroom season (May and June annually).